 Dennis is a native New Yorker, parent, and NYC public school teacher.
 Dennis is also a union representative for the United Federation of Teachers.

-Ben is the Male Democratic State Committeeman for NY Assembly District 66 and Secretary of the NY County Democratic Party
+Ben is the Male Democratic State Committee Member for NY Assembly District 66 and Secretary of the NY County Democratic Party